How to Change Your Web Host Without Negatively Affecting SEO

 If you don’t currently have a high ranking, this may not seem like a big deal – so let me explain how it could impact your bottom line if you’re in the number one position for one or more keywords that generate the majority of your website traffic and sales.

 Though it’s not entirely sure and does vary depending on the keyword phrase, many studies have concluded that a website in position one (1) gets about ⅓ of the total search engine traffic.
-Based on this information, if you get 10,000 visits a month, that means roughly 30,000 searches a month go to that query.
+Based on this information, getting 10,000 visits a month means roughly 30,000 searches a month go to that query.
 If you have a conversion rate of 1%, that means 100 consumers purchase from you.
-Let’s say that purchase is $100 – to keep the math nice and straightforward.
+Let’s say that purchase is $100 – to keep the math friendly and straightforward.
 That earns you $10,000 a month.

-Dropping down to the 3rd search result brings you to only 9% of that traffic, so you’d only be getting roughly 2700 visits per month.
-At that same conversion rate, you’re earning just $2,700 a month, for a loss of 83% of your income!
-And if you fall off the first page, it gets even more dismal, since an estimated 75% of clicks go to the first page of search results.
+Dropping down to the 3rd search result brings you to only 9% of that traffic, so you’d only get roughly 2700 monthly visits.
+At that same conversion rate, you’re earning just $2,700 monthly for a loss of 83% of your income!
+And if you fall off the first page, it gets even more dismal since an estimated 75% of clicks go to the first page of search results.

 Create a Full Backup of Your Site

-In WordPress, you can do this by downloading your site files and exporting your MySQL database in phpMyAdmin.
+In WordPress, you can download your site files and export your MySQL database in phpMyAdmin.

 Follow these steps: